timcallow/datalad-slurm/tests/README.md

 # Tests for the datalad Slurm extension

-The following tests scripts can be executed manually and should run correct or produce errors that should be handled as errors.
+The following tests scripts can be executed manually and should run correctly or produce errors that should be handled as errors.

-Since it needs to work on datalad repositories which are also git repositories and becauue a working Slurm environment is required, this is not (yet) part of automated CI tests ... let's see later if this would be feasible via git CI anyway.
+Since it needs to work on datalad repositories which are also git repositories, and because a working Slurm environment is required, this is not (yet) part of automated CI tests ... let's see later if this would be feasible via git CI anyway.

 ## In general

+Each test should be run as:

+`./test_x.sh <dir>`, where `<dir>` is some (temporary) directory to store the test results.

-All test will create their own temporary datalad repo and work inside.
-Feel free to remove them with `chmod -R u+w datalad-slurm-test*/; rm -Rf datalad-slurm-test*/`
+All tests will create their own temporary datalad repo inside `<dir>` and work inside that.
+They can be removed after with `chmod -R u+w datalad-slurm-test*/; rm -Rf datalad-slurm-test*/`

-The `slurm_test*.template.sh` files need to be modified to match the local slurm environment
+The `slurm_test*.template.sh` files need to be modified to match the local slurm environment.

 ## Test 01